wp-plugins/math-quiz/readme.txt

 Client browsers must support Cookie and JavaScript because the plugin uses Session to store quiz data and AJAX to insert the quiz form.

+= Why the plugin can't be removed? =

+Freetype, a text renderer, keeps the font file handle open, causing Windows and other OS to lock the font file.
+Just shutdown PHP and there you go.

 == Changelog ==

 = 0.7 =